 Curve Tax Reporting

-TokenTax connects to Curve for easy crypto-currency trade tracking and tax filing.
+TokenTax imports Curve data for easy cryptocurrency trade tracking and tax filing.

 How do taxes work for Curve.finance?